NhlamuloChauke/lotto-machine-test/README.md

 Technologies used
 ----------------

-- Java 11
+- Java
 - spring-boot
 - maven
-- This services uses : H2 Memory Database
+- This service uses: H2 Memory Database
 - MySQL - a test as requested
 - install postman